civo/status/content/issues/2023-07-10-NYC1-region-disruption.md

 section: issue
 ---

+03:27 UTC

+We have received a new update from the data center management:

+The fire marshal procedures require UPS facilities to be cleaned before the data center can be re-powered.
+This work has begun but they estimate the process will take several hours before any steps to bringing facilities back online.

+The data center management expects to issue another update at 8am EDT (12:00 UTC) but we will of course update here if we learn anything before then.

+---

 02:45 UTC

 We have not received an update about the rate of progress, but understand that works are ongoing.